Kopřivná: Demographics

+Transport

+The railway line Šumperk–Jeseník runs along the western municipal border outside the built-up area.

 Sights

-The landmark of Kopřivná is the Church of the Holy Trinity.
+The main landmark of Kopřivná is the Church of the Holy Trinity.
 The original church was first mentioned in 1594, but due to its poor condition, it was replaced by the current one in 1747.

 Nový Hrad is a castle ruin in the woods in the western part of the territory.
 The castle was first mentioned in 1374, and it was referred to as abandoned in 1504.
 Remains of walls with prismatic bastions, moats, a cylindrical tower and fragments of a residential palace have been preserved from the original castle.